quynhtruong/microservices_with_spring_cloud/lab09-zuul-simple/README.md

-# lab05-udemy-spring-cloud-ribbon
+# lab09-udemy-spring-cloud-Zuul
-## Spring Cloud Eureka and Ribbon demo
+## Spring Cloud Simple Zuul Gateway

 Start the following modules:
 * lab01 with all 3 instances (serviceId will be lab-04)